This article is part of a larger remote work series that focuses on best practices for implementing and managing a hybrid workforce.

 Working from home can be a struggle for some, particularly when there are unprecedented outliers, such as a global pandemic.
 Checking in with your employees to see how they’re coping with remote work and offering a listening ear can help with managing anxiety.

 Employees will often look to managers to determine how to react to sudden changes in the work environment.
-By acknowledging workers’ anxieties and concerns, while also indicating your confidence and trust in their work and the team, managers will help their employees to deal with stress.
+Acknowledging workers’ anxieties and concerns, while also indicating your confidence and trust in their work and the team, will make managing your hybrid workforce significantly easier.